Her Campus Logo Her Campus Logo

 Editor: Raahat Lakdawala

 Hiya!
-I'm Eve, a second year History and Philosophy BA student at Leeds.
+I'm Eve, a 3rd year History and Philosophy BA student at Leeds.
+I am the Editor in Chief for the Her Campus Leeds Chapter.
 I come from the North West of England, and am currently experimenting with writing and editing, as I'm hoping to expand my creative portfolio!
 After finishing my degree, I'm hoping to expand into classical archaeology and journalism.
 I consider myself to be quite a creative and outdoorsy person - I love to hike, climb, and do yoga, but also sew my own clothes, paint, and crochet.
-I have been a vegetarian for almost 8 years, and have a keen interest in pursuing sustainability, both personally and in the wider community!
 I am currently keenly interested in the discourse surrounding social media; its impacts on consumerism and the fashion industry, the environment, and our own personal relationships - both with ourselves and others.
 Beyond this, I am passionate about modern politics and feminism, fashion, and of course anything history related.
 I can't wait to properly get stuck into some more articles, and read all the amazing content Her Campus has to offer!